BioJulia/PopGen.jl/docs/PopObj_accessing.md

 ### .longitude

 This accesses the longitude information of the PopObj.
-Like before, iIf there is none, like in the nancycats data, it returns an empty array.
+Like before, if there is none, like in the nancycats data, it returns an array of missing values.

 ```julia tab=".longitude"
 julia> ncats.samples.longitude